 - Rainforest garden includes sauna and two hot tubs

 Pearson’s is a glorious, intimate inn (10 rooms in total) run by the affable Maryann Ray, whom guests consistently praise as a highlight of a stay at this charming boutique property in Juneau.
 Just don’t judge the inn by its website, which isn’t up to par.

 It’s a favorite among honeymooners for a number of reasons, including incredibly comfortable beds in well-appointed rooms, spa offerings, many of which can be experienced outdoors with nature front and center, and delicious, homemade breakfasts.
 Spring for the spacious two-bedroom Eagle’s Nest suite if a relaxation nook, full body massage chair, and inviting balcony appeal.
-Beyond the property’s warm embrace, guests can hike, kayak, or borrow a bike for a scenic ride in Alaska’s capital.
+Beyond the property’s warm embrace, guests can hike, kayak, or get tips for sightseeing on your own.